 Whatever their age, our pupils take centre stage in every aspect of drama and performing arts through our holistic and inclusive approach.
-Whether their preference is acting, singing, stage, management, costumes and lighting and sound technology, we enourage each pupil to learn skills for life.
+Whether their preference is acting, singing, stage-management, costumes and lighting and sound technology, we encourage each pupil to learn skills for life.

 Throughout the year there are numerous opportunities for a Rye pupil to take part in drama and performing arts related activities – both within the curriculum and through our many enrichment activities and clubs.

-Once a year, our Senior School stages a major musical or play, offering a myriad opportunities to take part both on and offstage.
+Once a year, our Senior School stages a major musical or play, offering myriad opportunities to take part both on and off stage.
 For example, our 2020 production of Bugsy Malone involved over 80 pupils and a host of other volunteers who helped with make-up, stage design, sound and lighting and much more.

-Meanwhile our Prep School pupils take part in our eagerly-anticipated Nativity plays, which attract a large audience as well as a summer performance.
+Meanwhile our Prep School pupils take part in our eagerly-anticipated Nativity plays, which attract a large audience.
+Every Trinity Term, the Prep School also prepares a summer performance of drama and music.

 For those who want to take drama even further, we offer LAMDA lessons from Year 3 to 9, offering a hugely-enjoyable and challenging opportunity to improve acting and performance skills.